 For more information about the program, see the Information Packet.

 To request additional information, or to send a letter of intent to apply for the program, please contact Jonathan Rappaport, SAL Coordinator.

-The School Arts Leader (SAL) Program is a collective impact collaboration which annually guides five to eight MA school principals or district leaders to forge sustainable, high-quality arts-education programs by actively directing a team of educators, parents, and community members to develop and implement school arts-action plans.
+The School Arts Leader (SAL) Program is a collective-impact collaboration which annually guides a cohort of MA school principals and/or district leaders through a two-year process to forge sustainable, high-quality arts-education programs that transform their schools.
+This is achieved by the school leader actively directing a team of educators, parents, and community members to develop and implement school arts-action plans.

-We are happy to work with all different kinds of districts and schools, and are especially interested in working with schools and/or districts which have 50% or higher of low-income students and students who traditionally have less arts access and equity.
+We are happy to work with all different kinds of districts and schools, including traditional public school districts and charter schools.
+We are especially interested in working with schools and/or districts which have 50% or higher of BIPOC students, low-income students, and/or and students who traditionally have less arts access and equity.